mralinp/khiar-ware/README.md

 To do this, open steam, go to library, `right-click` on **CS:GO** icon and choose properties, in  `General` tab you can see `Lunch options` button, click on that and add `-insecure` at the end of the line, done, press `ok` and close the propeties tab.

-just remember that for playing normally after testing this code, just remove `-insecure` from `lunch options`, this will anables anti-cheat and you are able to play at VAC secure servers.
+just remember that for playing normally after testing this code, just remove `-insecure` from `lunch options`, this will enables anti-cheat and you are able to play at VAC secure servers.

 If you saw that every thing is fine, and it's working good, you can use this code on `normal mode`, **competetive** or anywhere else, but at you own risk, be careful of being obvious and remember that overwatch is everywhere.